unrooty/pdf-forms.cr/README.md

 ## Important Information

-This shard has been tested and works great with PDFtk 3.0, Ubuntu 18.04, Ubuntu 20.04 and Crystal 0.36.1 - 1.0.0.
+This shard has been tested and works great with PDFtk 3.0, Ubuntu 20.04 and Crystal 1.1.1 - 1.12.1.

-Also it tested against MacOS latest and Crystal 0.36.1 - 1.0.0.
+Also it tested against MacOS latest and Crystal 1.1.1 - 1.12.1.

 The installation of the PDFtk 3.0 is recommended for normal work.